mmu-webdesign/Level4-web-term-1/CSS/css01/05-color.md

 You can use any of these color values in your projects.
 It is likely that for most projects you will decide on a color palette and then use those colors — and your chosen method of specifying color — throughout the whole project.
 You can mix and match color models, however for consistency it is usually best if your entire project uses the same one!

 > We find students get along with the hex values better in the early days of coding.
+You may find the need to move to RBGA when you want to start to control opacity.
+There will be more of this in the second assignment.

 <h2 class="deep">Deeper Learning</h2>